Parti Québécois: Marois and minority government

-2014 defeat

 Based on the charter's growing popularity among francophones, Marois called an early election for 7 April 2014 in an attempt to win a majority government.
 Despite leading in the polls when the writ was dropped, the campaign went badly due to several mishaps.
 The recruitment of star candidate Pierre Karl Péladeau, whose comments made sovereignty and the prospect of another referendum a focus of the campaign, as well as feminist Janette Bertrand suggesting that wealthy Muslim men were taking over swimming pools, among other incidents badly hurt the PQ.
 Marois' government was defeated by the Liberals, led by Philippe Couillard, in the 2014 provincial election which resulted in a Liberal majority government.
 The PQ won 25% of the vote and 30 seats, its worst result in terms of popular vote since 1970.
 Marois lost her own seat, and announced her intention to resign as PQ leader that night.

 Stéphane Bédard was chosen interim parliamentary leader by the PQ caucus on 10 April 2014.

-On 20 October 2014 Lévis by-election, PQ candidate Alexandre Bégin came in third place, with 8.28% of the popular vote, only narrowly beating Québec Solidaire.
+In the 20 October 2014 Lévis by-election, PQ candidate Alexandre Bégin came in third place, with 8.28% of the popular vote, only narrowly beating Québec Solidaire.